 A high-capacity battery normally comes as a premium, warranting a higher price.
-That’s why we test all drills for their battery performance - so make sure you spend your money wisely and check out our drill reviews before buying.
+That’s why we test all drills for their battery performance - so make sure you spend your money wisely and check out our before buying.

 Most cordless drills have a chuck size of either 10mm (3/8 inch) or 13mm (1/2 inch).